-The guidelines apply only to exporters of livestock.
+The guidelines are only relevant to exporters of livestock.
 They do not apply to exporters of other animals or reproductive material.

-Read these guidelines in conjunction with relevant export legislation and standards listed under Related documents.
+Read these guidelines in conjunction with relevant export legislation and standards listed under related documents.

-1.2 Difference between approved export program and approved arrangement
+1.2 Difference between an AEP and an AA

-In subsection 9A(2) of the Export Control Act 1982, an AEP is defined as a program of activities to be undertaken by an Australian Government Accredited Veterinarian (AAV) for the purpose of ensuring the health and welfare of livestock in the course of export activities.
+An AEP is defined as a program of activities to be undertaken by an accredited veterinarian (AAV) for the purpose of ensuring the health and welfare of livestock in the course of export activities.
 An AEP contains instructions to AAVs who are preparing livestock for export and, where relevant, accompanying livestock on sea voyages.
+AEPs are approved under section 311 of the Export Control Act 2020 (the Act).

-In division 1A.2 of the Export Control (Animals) Order 2004, an approved arrangement (AA) covers each step of the preparation of livestock for export.
-Acting in accordance with an AA ensures compliance with relevant legislation, standards and importing country requirements, and provides a sound basis for the department to issue an export permit and health certificate for the livestock.
+In chapter 5 part 2 of the Act, an approved arrangement (AA) covers each step of the preparation of livestock for export.
+Acting in accordance with an AA facilitates compliance with relevant legislation, standards and importing country requirements, and provides a sound basis for the department to issue an export permit and health certificate for the livestock.